etiennedi/vibe-col/docs/filtered_aggregations.md

 The goal is to extend the existing aggregation functionality to support filtering based on a bitmap of allowed IDs.
 This will enable efficient querying of subsets of data without reading unnecessary blocks or processing irrelevant IDs.

+## Implementation Status

+### ✅ Completed

+1. **API Extension**:
+   - Extended `AggregateOptions` struct to include a `Filter` field of type `*sroar.Bitmap`
+   - Updated `DefaultAggregateOptions` function to initialize the filter to nil
+   - Modified `AggregateWithOptions` to use filtered aggregation when a filter is provided

+2. **Block Filtering Implementation**:
+   - Implemented `FilteredBlockIterator` to efficiently find blocks that potentially contain IDs in the filter
+   - Implemented `readBlockFiltered` to read a block and filter values based on the bitmap
+   - Used the min/max ID range of each block to quickly skip blocks that don't overlap with the filter

+3. **Basic Aggregation Implementation**:
+   - Implemented `aggregateWithFilter` to perform aggregation with filtering
+   - Added support for empty result handling when no blocks match the filter

+4. **Testing**:
+   - Created comprehensive tests covering various scenarios:
+     - No filter
+     - Filter matching a single block
+     - Filter across multiple blocks
+     - Filter with non-existent IDs
+     - Sparse and dense filters
+     - Testing with cached values
+     - Testing the individual components (FilteredBlockIterator, readBlockFiltered)

+5. **Benchmarking**:
+   - Created benchmarks to measure performance with:
+     - No filter
+     - Sparse filter (0.1%)
+     - Medium filter (10%)
+     - Dense filter (50%)
+     - Single block filter
+     - Range filter
+     - Each benchmark is run with and without cached values

+### 🔄 In Progress

+None at the moment.

+### ⏳ Planned for Future

+1. **Optimized Cached Aggregation**:
+   - Implement a hybrid approach for cached aggregations where fully included blocks use cached values
+   - This would improve performance for filters that include entire blocks

+2. **Parallel Processing**:
+   - Implement parallel processing of blocks for improved throughput on multi-core systems
+   - Add a configurable parameter for the number of worker goroutines

+3. **Memory Optimizations**:
+   - Reduce allocations in the filtering process
+   - Optimize bitmap operations to avoid creating unnecessary temporary bitmaps

+4. **Advanced Filtering**:
+   - Support for multiple filter bitmaps with different operations (AND, OR, NOT)
+   - Support for range filters that don't require explicit bitmap creation

-## Critical Analysis of the Proposed Approach
+## Critical Analysis of the Approach

-### Strengths of the Proposed Plan:
+### Strengths of the Current Implementation:

-1. **Block-Level Filtering**: Skipping blocks that don't contain any IDs in the bitmap is an excellent optimization.
-This leverages the min/max ID metadata in the footer to avoid unnecessary I/O.
+1. **Block-Level Filtering**: The implementation efficiently skips blocks that don't contain any IDs in the bitmap by leveraging the min/max ID metadata in the footer.

-2. **Whole Block Reading**: Reading entire blocks when at least one ID matches is reasonable given the block size design (128kB).
-This aligns with SSD page sizes and minimizes random I/O.
+2. **Whole Block Reading**: Reading entire blocks when at least one ID matches is efficient for I/O operations, aligning with SSD page sizes.

 3. **Post-Read Filtering**: Filtering IDs after reading a block ensures accurate results while maintaining the block-based I/O pattern.

-### Potential Improvements and Considerations:
+### Potential Improvements:

 1. **Partial Block Processing**: While reading entire blocks is efficient for I/O, we could optimize CPU usage by avoiding decompression/decoding of values that don't match the filter.
-This would require changes to the decoding process.

-2. **Bitmap Range Checks**: The sroar library provides `Minimum()` and `Maximum()` methods, which could be used to quickly determine if a block's ID range overlaps with the bitmap's range before checking individual IDs.

-3. **Parallel Processing**: For large files with many blocks, we could process multiple blocks in parallel to improve throughput on multi-core systems.

-4. **Memory Efficiency**: For very large bitmaps, we should ensure we're not creating unnecessary copies of the bitmap for each block.
+2. **Memory Efficiency**: For very large bitmaps, we should ensure we're not creating unnecessary copies of the bitmap for each block.

-5. **Cached Aggregations**: We should consider how to handle cached aggregations (like pre-calculated sums) when filters are applied.
-We might need a hybrid approach where we use cached values for fully included blocks and calculate on-the-fly for partially included blocks.
+3. **Cached Aggregations**: The current implementation doesn't use cached values for partially included blocks.
+A hybrid approach could improve performance.

-6. **Bitmap Density Consideration**: If the bitmap is very sparse or very dense, different optimization strategies might be appropriate.
-For example, with a very dense bitmap (most IDs included), we might just use the existing aggregation code with minimal filtering.
+4. **Bitmap Density Consideration**: Different optimization strategies could be applied based on the density of the bitmap.

+## Performance Results

+The benchmark results show:

+- **No filter (cached)**: ~133 ns/op, 0 B/op, 0 allocs/op
+- **No filter**: ~534,000 ns/op, 3,276,801 B/op, 300 allocs/op
+- **Sparse filter (0.1%)**: ~2,043,000 ns/op, 4,917,242 B/op, 508 allocs/op
+- **Medium filter (10%)**: ~1,479,000 ns/op, 4,917,243 B/op, 508 allocs/op
+- **Dense filter (50%)**: ~1,382,000 ns/op, 4,917,243 B/op, 508 allocs/op
+- **Single block filter**: ~37,000 ns/op, 49,160 B/op, 6 allocs/op
+- **Range filter**: ~361,000 ns/op, 1,229,304 B/op, 131 allocs/op

+These results show that:
+1. Using cached values is extremely fast when no filter is applied
+2. Single block filters are very efficient (only reading one block)
+3. Range filters are more efficient than sparse filters (fewer blocks to read)
+4. The implementation scales well with different filter densities

-## Detailed Implementation Plan
+## Original Implementation Plan

+Below is the original implementation plan for reference.

 ### Phase 1: API Extension